 - it is confirmed that VAT is not chargeable in respect of a transaction

 - the purchaser had included the VAT element of the purchase price in his SDLT self assessment

-the purchaser will be required to amend their land transaction return under the provisions of FA03/SCH10/PARA6 and request a refund of the overpaid SDLT from the Stamp Office in Birmingham.
+the purchaser will be required to amend their land transaction return under the provisions of FA03/SCH10/PARA6 and request a refund of the overpaid SDLT from the Stamp Office at this address.